 A new carport that complements the style of the older home.

 Carport building regulations can vary from state to state and even council to council.
-The information on this page is meant as a guide only; you will need to check with your local authority as to what is permissible in your area.
+The information on this page is meant as a guide only and you will need to check with your local authority as to what is permissible in your area.

 The below is a list of things you should check with your local authority before building a carport.

 How do I find the right carport information?

 It can be very challenging finding the right information for your property.
 The best place to start is your local council website as many have fact sheets on their websites for carports and minor domestic structures – simple search for ‘carport’ in the search box in the home page.

 What is a carport?

 Most of the legislation defines a carport as a structure primarily used for housing a vehicle that is open on at least two sides and one third of the carport’s total perimeter.

 In the Building Code of Australia (BCA), a carport is classified as a Class 10a Building.

 In NSW, you’re allowed one carport per residential dwelling on the site.
 Other states appear not to have specified this criteria or it varies from local council to local council.